by-jp/www.byjp.me/content/notes/twitter/2237872603/index.md

 - imported
 - from-twitter
 ---
-Had forgotten how cool Transformers are\!
+Had forgotten how cool Transformers are!
 Just watched number 1 again in HD